jarasmar/CV/Readme.md

   <summary><strong>City Culture: Art and Architecture</strong></summary>
   <br>
   <p>I grew up in a tiny village, and although I'm a nature lover that daily craves for forests and seaside, I am also amazed on how many things a city like London has to offer.</p>
   <p>I often get lost in endless walks through the city, checking every detail in the architecture and the parks.
-Museums are my weak point here too, I normally forget time while inside, and only leave whith the closing announcement.</p>
+Museums are my weak point here too, I normally forget time while inside, and only leave with the closing announcement.</p>
   <p>Want to know my last discovery?
 The Royal Opera House.
 I will never have enough of those dancers, singers and all the amazing costumes and scenarios.</p>
 </details>